GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 ![[Pasted image 20250512202312.png]]

-We also attempted to extract all possible credentials stored in the system’s memory using
+We also attempted to extract all possible credentials stored in the system’s memory
 ![[Pasted image 20250512202334.png]]

-We extracted the password hashes of local users from the SAM (Security Account Manager) using
+We extracted the password hashes of local users from the SAM (Security Account Manager)
 ![[Pasted image 20250512203353.png]]